bobuk/ubase/README.md

  - `key`: string or integer
  - `value`: must be any serializable data type, like `int`, `str`, `dict` or `list` of these types accordingly.

+ `uBase.delete` is obviously to delete unneded data from database.
+The only argument is the `key`.

  Normally you will want slightly more structured keys, just use colon-separated strings, like "user:bobuk" for example.
  To add some sugar to these combinations we have `uBase.<prefix>.<method>`.